ifu-lobuntu/pavanecce/pavanecce-cmmn/readme.txt

-This POM project contains all the projects that implement the CMMN runtime
+This POM project contains all the projects that implement the CMMN runtime, some extensions to it and custom integration wiht Jahia